Tantalizers: Founder

 Tantalizers was founded in 1997 by Mofoluso and Abosede Ayeni, a husband-and-wife team.
 They played key roles in the company's early success, with Mofoluso serving as Vice Chairman and Abosede as Managing Director/CEO.

-Coporate Structure
+Corporate Structure

 Tantalizers Plc operates with a structured corporate framework.
 The company is led by a Board of Directors, currently chaired by Alhaji Adam Nuru, and includes seven members with diverse backgrounds.
 The board comprises five non-executive directors and two executive directors.
 Recently, Robert Speijer was appointed as the Group Managing Director to spearhead transformation efforts, supported by Charles Olayemi Ifidon as Deputy Managing Director.
 The shareholding structure has evolved significantly, with Food Specialties and Organics Limited holding about 36%, the Ayeni Family retaining around 37%, and other shareholders owning approximately 27%.
 This setup reflects recent strategic changes aimed at revitalizing Tantalizers amidst financial challenges in Nigeria's fast-food industry.